dave-prog/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 ## 7. I feel like I am diagonally parked in a parallel universe
 > A function that draws a diagonal line on the terminal.

+## 8. You are so much sunshine in every square inch
+> A function that prints a square, followed by a new line.